-There are two types of smoking cessation products, some contain nicotine, and some don’t.
+There are two types of smoking cessation products, those that contain nicotine, and those that don’t.

-One type of these are nicotine replacement therapy (NRT) products, such as gums, lozenges, sprays, and inhalers, work by giving you a small dose of nicotine without all the other dangerous chemicals found in cigarettes.
-That way, you can wean yourself off nicotine and withdrawal isn’t so bad.
-They don’t stop the cravings, though.
+One type is nicotine replacement therapy (NRT), which includes products such as gum, lozenges, sprays, and inhalers.
+These work by giving you a small dose of nicotine without all the other dangerous chemicals found in cigarettes.
+That way, you can wean yourself off nicotine while lessening withdrawal symptoms, although you may still have cravings.
+They don’t stop the cravings.
 Most nicotine replacement products are available over-the-counter.

-The other smoking cessation products are the prescription-drugs that don’t use nicotine.
-They change the way your brain works to ease withdrawal symptoms and make you not want to smoke as much or at all.
-The Food and Drug Administration (FDA) approved two of these products: Bupropion (brand name: Zyban) and Varenicline (brand name: Chantix).
-So, let’s take a look at both drugs to help in you to work with your doctor to find the right treatment for you.
+The other type of smoking cessation products are prescription drugs that don’t contain nicotine.
+They change the way your brain works to ease withdrawal symptoms and reduce cravings.
+The Food and Drug Administration (FDA) has approved two of these products: Bupropion (brand name: Zyban) and Varenicline (brand name: Chantix).
+So, let’s take a look at both drugs to help you work with your doctor to find the right treatment.

 Bupropion is the generic (common or non-branded) name for bupropion hydrochloride, the active ingredient in the branded drug, Zyban.

-Originally marketed as an antidepressant drug under the brand name of Wellbutrin, it became apparent that Bupropion was an effective quit-aid, because smokers using it to treat depression also lost interest in smoking.
+Originally marketed as an antidepressant drug under the brand name of Wellbutrin, it became apparent that Bupropion was an effective cessation aid, because smokers using it to treat depression also lost interest in smoking.
 People not planning to quit smoking found themselves stopping with relative ease.

-It’s important to be monitored by your doctor if you're using both Bupropion and an NRT, as high blood pressure can be a concern.
+It’s important to be monitored by your doctor if you're using both Bupropion and an NRT, as there is a risk of developing high blood pressure from this combination.

 It’s not clear exactly how bupropion works.
 Researchers do know that it blocks some of the chemicals in your brain that react with nicotine to make you feel good when you smoke.
-This will reduce cravings and ease other withdrawal symptoms.
+This then reduces cravings and eases other withdrawal symptoms.

-Bupropion seems to especially reduce irritability and concentration problems.
-It could also help with the urge to overeat while you’re trying to quit.
+Bupropion seems to be especially effective in reducing irritability and concentration problems.
+It may also help with the urge to overeat while you’re trying to quit.

 Like all smoking cessation products, bupropion is recommended only for people who smoke 10 or more cigarettes a day, or about half a pack.
-Your doctor will probably have you start taking bupropion 1 to 2 weeks before you plan to quit, so it’ll be fully in your system when the time comes.
+Your doctor will probably have you start taking bupropion 1 to 2 weeks before you plan to quit, to be at peek effect when you do stop.

 Most people take bupropion tablets for 12 weeks.